Storm Damage 911 Storm restoration, matched fast

 Miami-Dade County, FL

-Storm restoration in Pinewood
+Storm damage restoration in Pinewood

 Pinewood is a residential community of roughly 17,000 people tucked into the urban fabric of northern Miami-Dade, close to the county's major transit corridors but well inland from the barrier islands.
 That inland position offers no immunity from the forces that make Miami-Dade one of the most storm-exposed counties in the country: the peninsula's flat limestone terrain and canal network can carry surge miles from the coast, and the entire region falls under the nation's strictest wind-load building codes, a standard forged by the destruction Andrew left across this same county.
 When a storm threatens, even neighborhoods far from the shore face real flooding risk.
 We connect Pinewood homeowners with vetted, licensed local contractors for a free storm-damage assessment.